HNiemi/cpp/README.md

 # C++
-A collection of my C++ coding challenges I have completed through online resources
+A collection of my favorite C++ coding challenges I have completed through online resources

 ## Single Number
 Given a non-empty array of integers, every element appears twice except for one.
 Find that single one.